wimrijnders/V3DLib/Doc/BuildInstructions.md

 - On a `Pi 4` when running on Raspbian 64-bits (`aarch64`).
 This can be avoided by running command:

     > sudo setfacl -m u:((your user name here)):rw /dev/dri/card*

+## Version Numbering

+The API is still a moving target and keeps on breaking.
+Officially, I should be changing the major version continually, but with the project still in its infancy and having exactly two users (Update 2021027: three!), I consider this overkill.
+I up the minor version periodically as a compromise.

 ## Basic Build Instructions